Deusald/DeusaldTemplate/README.md

 # Deusald-Template
-The template files, settings and rules that all Deusald project follows
+The template files, settings and rules that all Deusald's project follows